AIRobotZhang/GraphRec/README.md

 # Graph Neural Networks for Social Recommendation
 Data in social recommender systems can be represented as user-user social graph and user-item graph; and learning latent factors of users and items is the key.
 Graph Neural Networks can naturally integrate node information and topological structure which have been demonstrated to be powerful in learning on graph data.
 However, building social recommender systems based on GNNs faces challenges.
-For example, the user-item graph encodes both interactions and their associated opinions; social relations have heterogeneous strengths; users involve in two graphs (e.g., the useruser social graph and the user-item graph).
+For example, the user-item graph encodes both interactions and their associated opinions; social relations have heterogeneous strengths; users involve in two graphs (e.g., the user-user social graph and the user-item graph).
 To address the three aforementioned challenges simultaneously, the paper presented a novel graph neural network framework (GraphRec) for social recommendations.

 Paper is available at [this site](https://dl.acm.org/doi/pdf/10.1145/3308558.3313488).